royakabiri/modified_seraji/README.md

 Kabiri, Roya, Simin, Karimi, and Mihai Surdeanu (2022).
 Informal Persian Universal Dependency Treebank. (to appear)

-Seraji, Mojgan, Filip, Ginter and Nivre, Joakim.
+Seraji, Mojgan, Filip, Ginter and Joakim Nivre.
 (2016).
 Universal Dependencies for Persian.
 In Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC), Portorož, Slovenia.